 Employers should be aware that the subsidy remains available for any employee experiencing an involuntary termination of employment on or before February 28, 2010 (previously December 31, 2009).
 Also, the subsidy for COBRA coverage has been extended from the original nine months coverage to 15 months.

 Employers are required to provide notice to Assistance Eligible Individuals of their rights and specific rules apply to the payment of premiums during the transition period.
 For further information, employers should consult with an experienced employment attorney.

-Should you have any questions about the COBRA subsidy extention, please feel free to contact the author, Claudia D. Orr, or any member of Plunkett Cooney’s Labor and Employment Practice Group.
-To review a practice group directory, click here or call Labor and Employment Practice Group Leader Theresa Smith Lloyd at (248) 901-4005.
+Should you have any questions about the COBRA subsidy extension, please feel free to contact the author, Claudia D. Orr, or any member of Plunkett Cooney’s Labor and Employment Practice Group.
+To review a practice group directory, click here.